 Unfortunately this didn’t work out the way he anticipated.

-He was disappointed at how many buyers viewed his business and eventually Joe decided to pull the business off the market
+He was disappointed at how few buyers viewed his business and eventually Joe decided to pull the business off the market.

 Owners with this mindset are generally unprepared.
 They have not done their homework, it’s unlikely that they have gone through an internal due diligence nor developed a process they can put potential acquirers through.
 They are putting themselves at a huge disadvantage.
 Unfortunately, this may also damage any future chances of selling the business as well.